Edward Woodville, Lord Scales: Escape from Richard III

-After the death of King Edward there was a power-struggle between the Woodvilles and Richard Duke of Gloucester, who had been appointed as Protector of the under-age heir Edward V. The Woodvilles were keen to bypass the protectorate and have Prince Edward crowned quickly.
+After the death of King Edward there was a power struggle between the Woodvilles and Richard, who had been appointed as Protector of the under-age heir Edward V. The Woodvilles were keen to bypass the protectorate and have Edward crowned quickly.
 They attempted to outmanoeuvre Richard by placing their large family in positions of power.
-They convinced the royal council to appoint Edward Woodville as admiral of a fleet, supposedly to deal with the French naval commander Philippe de Crèvecoeur, who was attacking English ships in the channel.
+They convinced the royal council to appoint Edward Woodville as admiral of a fleet, supposedly to deal with French privateers commanded by Philippe de Crèvecoeur, who were attacking English ships in the Channel.

 He seems to have left London to take command of the fleet shortly after Richard initiated his coup by arresting Edward's brother Anthony Woodville, 2nd Earl Rivers, at Stony Stratford.
 Apparently still unaware of this development, Edward then sailed with his fleet in April.
-Richard quickly moved to place his supporters in control of key posts in Edward's power-base at the Isle of Wight and Porchester.
-By mid-May he sought to capture his fleet.
+Richard quickly moved to place his supporters in control of key posts in Edward's power base in the Isle of Wight and Porchester.
+By mid-May Richard sought to capture Edward's fleet.
 Woodville was at Southampton, having just confiscated a large sum in gold coins (allegedly belonging to the king) from a merchant ship, when he was made aware of the situation.
 Most of his fleet surrendered to Richard, but Woodville escaped with two ships and, probably, the money.
 He and his men then joined Henry Tudor in exile in Brittany, where he seems to have received a monthly allowance from the Duke.
 Richard executed Anthony Woodville and proclaimed himself king.
 He made a number of attempts to extradite the Tudor faction, but the Duke resisted the pressure.